th7mo/th7mo.com/git-commit.md

 [git](git.md) commits are snapshots of a [git](git.md) repository.
 Commits should be short.

+## Commit message

-Commit messages can have a short summary, and an optional longer explanation after an empty line.
+A commit message can have a short summary, and an optional longer explanation after an empty line.
-Do not use emoji's in commit messages like [gitmoji](https://gitmoji.dev/).
+Do not use emoji's in commit messages like [gitmoji](https://gitmoji.dev/) advocates.
 Emojis do not provide any benefit to the commit message.
 There are still a lot of tools that lack proper emoji support.
 It is also way more difficult to filter or search commit messages when they use emojis for describing the commit.